Joanne from Long Island, NY

-** Tested according to CSA B55.1; the Canadian version of U.S. DOE standards Virginia Power used to test GFX over 20 years ago.
+Fig. 2 illustrates a GFX cross-section & typical water temperatures of a Model G3-60 for three U.S. Climate Zones when tested according to CSA B55.1; the Canadian version of U.S. DOE standards used by Virginia Power to test GFX over 20 years ago.

 "The preliminary results on our field study are very impressive."
 Minnesota Power’s Dean Talbott said he was seeing 35 to 40% less total water heating energy on the first round of comparisons.
 Note: Minnesota Power once offerd a $100 Rebate for GFX in their Triple-E Program.
 One of their customers said: "It’s fool proof...
 The GFX is a no-brainer."